 So, let’s review: Toyota (because it knows full well that the people they make products for are consumers) has to recall millions of potentially dangerous vehicles to protect consumer safety.
 But GlaxoSmithKline (because they’re a powerful drug company that calls the people they make products for patients) makes a potentially dangerous drug – and the worst that happens is that the FDA forces them to put a “black box” warning on the drug packaging.

 And that is why The Harvard Business has it wrong.

 In fact, much of their article sounds downright patronizing (like the part about patients being somehow unable to manage shared decision-making because – Golly!
 It’s just so darned hard!)

-I like what physician Dr. Joe Ketcherside has to say to his worried colleagues feeling reluctant to reconsider patients as consumers who are actually able to make hard decisions about their own health:
+I like what physician Dr. Joe Ketcherside has to say to his worried colleagues feeling reluctant to reconsider patients as consumers, actually able to make hard decisions about their own health:

 “Normal people gather information on all kinds of topics and evaluate its content and reliability all the time.